dpaukov/combinatoricslib3/README.md

    [orange, apple, cherry]
 ```

-This generator can produce the permutations *even if the initial vector has duplicates*.
-For example, all permutations of (1, 1, 2, 2):
+This generator can produce the permutations *even if an initial vector has duplicates*.
+For example,
+all permutations of (1, 1, 2, 2):

 ```java
    Generator.permutation(1, 1, 2, 2)